yseulthb/replicards/README.md

 > ***The aim of this interactive class is to demonstrate how replicants that can inherit mutations can undergo evolution by natural selection if the inheritable characteristics can affect their reproductive success.***

+The content of the website is also available as a preprint: https://doi.org/10.32942/X2KQ1H
 ---

 ## Installation